framps/raspiBackupDoc/en/src/restore-config-options.md

-As with the backup, *raspiBackup* offers the option of configuring pre and post exits for the restore, pre and post exits to perform actions before and after the restore. actions before and after the restore.
-The syntax is the same as for the backup extensions.
+As with the backup, *raspiBackup* offers the option of configuring pre and post exits for the restore, pre and post exits to perform actions before and after the restore.

 | Config option | Standard |
 |----------------------------|----------|